nocomplexity/FreeAndOpenMachineLearning/business-examples.rst

 Business Examples
 ---------------------

-Applications for real business use of machine learning to solve real tangible problems is growing at a rapid pace.
+Applications for real business use of machine learning to solve real tangible problems are growing at a rapid pace.
 To outline some use cases that have been realized using machine learning technology, this paragraph summarize some real world cases to get some inspiration.
 So in this section some worth mentioning exiting real business examples for companies that really make use of new ML solutions possible.

 * Medical researchers are using machine learning to assess a person’s cardiovascular risk of a heart attack and stroke.